-The Router's LEDs and the QSS button are located on the front panel (View from left to right).
+The Router's LEDs and the Wireless On/Off button are located on the front panel (View from left to right).

-Name Status Indication (Power) Off Power is off.
-(Power) On Power is on.
-(System) Flashing The Router is working properly. ☆ (System) On /Off The Router has a system error.
-(IA/LANI) Off The Wireless function is disabled.
-Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port. ⊘ (WAN), ♀ (LAN 1-4) On There is a device linked to the corresponding port but there is no activity.
+Name Status Indication Off Power is off.
+PWR On Power is on.
+On The Router is initializing or maybe has a system error.
+SYS Flashing The Router is working properly.
+Off The Router has a system error.
+WIRELESS Off The Wireless function is disabled.
+WIRELESS Flashing The Wireless function is enabled.
+Off There is no device linked to the corresponding port.
+LAN 1-4 INTERNET On There is a device linked to the corresponding port but there is no activity.
 Flashing There is an active device linked to the corresponding port.
-Slow Flash A wireless device is connecting to the network by QSS function.
-This process will last in the first 2 minutes.
-A (QSS) On A wireless device has been successfully added to the network by QSS function.
-Quick Flash A wireless device failed to be added to the network by QSS function.
+USB Off No storage device or printer is plugged into the USB port.
+036 On A storage device or printer has connected to the USB port.
+Slow Flash A wireless device is connecting to the network by WPS function.
+This process will last in the first two minutes.
+WPS On A wireless device has been successfully added to the network by WPS function.
+Quick Flash A wireless device failed to be added to the network by WPS function.